Deletion to Scattered Graph Classes II -- Improved FPT Algorithms for Deletion to Pairs of Graph Classes: Introduction

 \defparproblem{{\pionepitwodeletion}}{An undirected graph $G = (V, E)$, two hereditary graph classes $\Pi_1$ and $\Pi_2$ with $\FF_i$ as the forbidden family for graphs whose each connected component belongs to $\Pi_i$ for $i \in \{1,2\}$. }{$k$}{Is there a set $S \subseteq V(G)$ of size at most $k$ such that every connected component of $G - S$ is in $\Pi_1$ or in $\Pi_2$?}

-Note that the forbidden families $\FF_i$ are for graphs whose each connected component is a graph belonging to $\Pi_1$ for $i \in \{1,2\}$.
+We emphasize that two distinct components of $G-S$ can be in two distinct classes $\Pi_1$ and $\Pi_2$.
+We do not ask that every component of the resulting graph is in $\Pi_1$ or that every component of the resulting graph is in $\Pi_2$.
+Also, note that the forbidden families $\FF_i$ are for graphs whose each connected component is a graph belonging to $\Pi_1$ for $i \in \{1,2\}$.
 It is not the forbidden family of graphs associated to the graph class $\Pi_i$.
 This distinction does not make a difference for most of the popular graph classes as the union of connected components of such graph classes still belong to the graph class.
-Examples include bipartite graphs, chordal graphs, planar graphs, interval graphs and forests.
-But it is important for classes such as cliques and split graphs.
+Examples include bipartite graphs, chordal graphs, planar graphs, interval graphs, and forests.
+However, it is important for classes such as cliques and split graphs.
 The forbidden family for cliques is the singleton graph $2K_1$.
 But if the graph class is such that each connected component is a clique, $2K_1$ is present by taking a single vertex from two different components of the graph.
 The forbidden family in this case can be proven to be the singleton graph $P_3$.
-In our definition of {\pionepitwodeletion}, when the graph class $\Pi_1$ is the class of cliques $\FF_1 = \{P_3\}$ is the forbidden family of graphs where each component is clique.
+In our definition of {\pionepitwodeletion}, when the graph class $\Pi_1$ is the class of cliques $\FF_1 = \{P_3\}$ is the forbidden family of graphs where each component is a clique.

-We describe a general algorithm for {\pionepitwodeletion} under some conditions which covers pairs of several graph classes.
+We describe a general algorithm for {\pionepitwodeletion} under some conditions which cover pairs of several graph classes.
 While the specific conditions on the pairs of classes to be satisfied by this algorithm are somewhat technical and are explained in Section \ref{subsection-forbidden-paths} and \ref{subsection:general-algorithm}, we give a high-level description here.
+We note that we do not put any CMSO logic based conditions; thus the algorithm solves fixed parameter tractability for pairs of graph classes not coming under the result by Jacob et al in \cite{jacob2021parameterized}.

 We first make the reasonable assumption that the vertex deletion problems to the graph class $\Pi_1$ and to $\Pi_2$ have FPT algorithms.
 As we want every connected component of the graph after removing the solution vertices to be in $\Pi_1$ or in $\Pi_2$, any pair of forbidden subgraphs $H_1 \in \FF_1$ and $H_2 \in \FF_2$ cannot both be in a connected component of $G$.
 Let us look at such a component $C$ with $J_1, J_2 \subseteq V(C)$ such that $G[J_i]$ is isomorphic to $H_i$ for $i \in \{1,2\}$ and look at a path $P$ between the sets $J_1$ and $J_2$.
 Assuming that the graphs in families $\FF_1$ and $\FF_2$ are connected graphs, we can conclude that the solution has to hit the set $J_1 \cup J_2 \cup P$ allowing a branching on such sets.